 Femi I. Ajanaku, Bonnie and Chapman Smith Professor in the Social Sciences and Director of the Center for African and African American Studies.
 B.A., University of Memphis; M.S., Ph.D., Howard University

 African American Studies minor

-The African American Studies minor requires these seven courses plus an additional six hours of electives chosen from African American Studies courses:
+The African American Studies minor requires 18 hours of credit from the following courses: